mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

 2.	**Work on your changes**.
 Make sure to check for updates to the master branch before you create a pull request to avoid unnecessary code conflicts.

-3.	**Please adhere to the code standards** when writing your new code.

-4.	 [**Create a pull request**](https://github.com/SplitScreen-Me/splitscreenme-nucleus/pulls) once you are done with your changes!
+3.	 [**Create a pull request**](https://github.com/SplitScreen-Me/splitscreenme-nucleus/pulls) once you are done with your changes!
 Please verify that your fork is caught up with the master branch beforehand.

-5.	**Your code will be reviewed**, and changes may potentially be requested of your pull request.
-If this happens, work to address any issues identified and then update the pull request!
-Repeat as necessary until your code is accepted.
+4.	**Your code will be reviewed**, and changes may be requested.
+Address any issues and repeat as necessary until your change is accepted!

-6.	**Done!** Once your code is reviewed and accepted, it will be a part of the project!
+5.	**Done!** Once your code is reviewed and accepted, it will be merged into the codebase of the project!
 Congratulations!
+You should see your changes in the next release build!

 To learn more about [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo), [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), and [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request), please check out the official GitHub articles.